barcek/awb/README.md

 To help automate web development.
 It can be used as part of a model-driven approach with [thru.js](https://github.com/barcek/thru.js), to generate content from HTML thru file methods.

-It may also offer a fresh perspective on things, not least as an example of the monad.
-The top level code is simpler than might be imagined and worth a look if you're starting out with functional programming and interested in seeing another monad in practice.
-The module 'utils.js' also has an example of `pipe`.
+It could also offer a fresh perspective if you're starting out with functional programming, not least as an example of the monad.
+The module 'utils.js' also has an implementation of `pipe`.

 ## How?

 Every instance of the `Awb` class has a `.DOMTree` attribute, set when the instance is created (see [Getting started](#getting-started) below).

-Every instance of the class also has a `.map` method which can be used to modify its `.DOMTree` attribute, and the `.map` method can be chained, to perform a series of transformations one after the other.
-The `.map` method takes a handler function which is applied to every element on the DOMTree - the element is passed as the first argument to the function.
+Every instance also has a `.map` method which can be used to modify this `.DOMTree` attribute.
+The method can be chained, to perform a series of transformations.
+It takes a handler function which is applied to every element on the DOMTree.
 For now, you write the handlers.

 Other methods - [.ap and .liftAN](#ap--liftAN) - allow multiple DOMTrees to be used together, spliced for example.

 ## So..?

-Rather than being typed out in full or manually reworked, web pages can be generated, and later regenerated differently.
+Rather than being typed out in full and manually reworked, web pages can be generated, and later regenerated differently.

-For example, a template for a component - a card say - can be passed into an `Awb` instance and multiplied, with the sucomponents of each card modified, possibly based on a configuration file, and populated, e.g. from a file provided by a client (remembering to validate, sanitize and/or escape the strings).
-These can then be combined - into lists say - eventually forming whole pages.
+For example, a simple template for a component - a card say - could be passed into an `Awb` instance to be multiplied, modified based on a configuration file and populated from a content source (remembering to validate and/or sanitize), before being combined into a list and inserted into one or more pages.

 Small differences in starting values could create wildly varying designs even with the same handlers and content.